 Options granted under the 1996 Plan are not generally transferable by the optionee, and each option is exercisable during the lifetime of the optionee only by the optionee.
 Options granted under the 1996 Plan generally must be exercised within three months of the optionee's separation of service from PDF, or within twelve months of the optionee's termination by death or disability, but in no event later than the expiration of the option's ten year term.
 The exercise price of all incentive stock options granted under the 1996 Plan must be at least equal to the fair market value of the common stock on the date of grant.
-With respect to any participant who owns stock possessing more than 10% of the voting power of all classes of our outstanding capital stock, the exercise price of any incentive or nonstatutory stock option granted must equal at least 110% of the fair market value on the date of grant and the term of any incentive stock option must not exceed five years.
+With respect to any participant who owns stock possessing more than 10% of the voting power of all classes of our outstanding capital stock, the exercise price of any incentive or nonstatutory stock option granted must of any incentive stock option must not exceed five years.
 The exercise price of a nonstatutory option granted to any other individual must equal at least 85% of the fair market value on the date of grant.
 The term of all other options granted under the 1996 Plan may not exceed ten years.